Natasha Zvereva: Career

+This was the shortest Grand Slam final in the Open Era.
+It was also the most one-sided until equalled by the 2025 women's final at Wimbledon, which was had the same score but lasted 57 minutes.

 Zvereva is one of the few players to have beaten both Graf and Monica Seles, both former world number ones, in the same Grand Slam singles tournament.
 Ten years later at Wimbledon in 1998, Zvereva defeated the fourth-seeded Graf in the third round 6–4, 7–5 and the sixth-seeded Seles in a quarterfinal 7–6, 6–2.
 This was also notable because it was Zvereva's sole win over Graf in 21 career singles matches.
 She lost in the semifinals to Nathalie Tauziat which was to be her second best career Grand Slam singles result.
 Starting with the French Open in 1987 and extending through Wimbledon in 2000, Zvereva played in 51 of the 54 Grand Slam singles tournaments held, reaching the quarterfinals or better eight times.

 In addition to her Grand Slam women's doubles titles, Zvereva twice won the mixed-doubles title at the Australian Open.
 She partnered with Jim Pugh to win the title in 1990 and with Rick Leach in 1995.

 Zvereva retired from professional tennis in 2003.
 Her last appearance in a Grand Slam tournament was in Wimbledon 2002, where she lost in the first round to Marlene Weingärtner 6–4, 3–6, 2–6.